+(2.)
 Genealogy from Noah to Abraham.
-Here the Samaritan-Hebrew and the Septuagint (which Josephus follows with some variations) give a much longer period than the Masoretic text.
-They add to the age of each of the six patriarchs after Shem one hundred years before the birth of his son.
+Chap.
+11. Here the Samaritan-Hebrew and the Septuagint (which Josephus follows with some variations) give a much longer period than the Masoretic text.
+They both add to the age of each of the six patriarchs after Shem one hundred years before the birth of his son.
 To the age of Nahor the Samaritan-Hebrew adds fifty, and the Septuagint one hundred and fifty years.
-The latter also inserts after Aphaxad a Cainan who was one hundred and thirty years old at the birth of Salah.
+The latter also inserts after Arphaxad a Cainan who was one hundred and thirty years old at the birth of Salah.

-In respect to the variations in these two genealogical tables, it is to be remarked: (1) that the authority of the Masoretic text is, on general grounds, higher than that of the Septuagint or Samaritan Pentateuch; (2) that in the present case there is reason to suspect change in these two later texts; strong external corroboration alone could warrant us in adopting the longer chronology of the Septuagint; (3) that any uncertainty which may rest on the details of numbers in the Pentateuch ought not to affect our confidence in the Mosaic record as a whole, for here, as it is well known, there is a peculiar liability to variations.
+In respect to the variations in these two genealogical tables (chaps.
+5 and 11) it is to be remarked: (1) that the authority of the Masoretic text is, on general grounds, higher than that of the Septuagint or Samaritan Pentateuch; (2) that in the present case there is reason to suspect systematic change in these two latter texts; strong external corroboration alone could warrant us in adopting the longer chronology of the Septuagint; (3) that any uncertainty which may rest on the details of numbers in the Pentateuch ought not to affect our confidence in the Mosaic record as a whole, for here, as it is well known, there is a peculiar liability to variations.
 With these brief remarks we must dismiss this subject.
-The reader will find the question of scriptural chronology discussed at large in the treatises devoted to Chronology.
+The reader will find the question of scriptural chronology discussed at large in the treatises devoted to the subject.
+For more compendious views, see in Alexander's Kitto and Smith's Dictionary of the Bible the articles entitled Chronology.

 II.
-Exopus.
+EXODUS.

 7. The Hebrew name of this book is: Ve-elle shemoth, Now these [are] the names; or more briefly: Shemoth, names.
-The word Exodus (Greek Exodos) signifies going forth, departure, namely, of Israel from Egypt.
-With the book of Exodus begins the history of Israel as a nation.
+The word Exodus (Greek Exodos, whence the Latin Exodus) signifies going forth, departure, namely, of Israel from Egypt. book of Exodus begins the history of Israel as a nation.
 It has perfect unity of plan and steady progress from beginning to end.
-The book consists of two parts essentially connected with each other.

-The contents of the first part are briefly the deliverance of the Israelites from Egypt and their journey to Sinai, as preparatory to their national covenant with God there.
-More particularly this part contains: (1) an account of the multiplication of the people in Egypt; their oppression by the

-Egyptians; the birth and education of Moses, his abortive attempt to interpose in behalf of his people, his flight to Midian, and his residence there forty years; (2) God's miraculous appearance to Moses at Horeb under the name JEHOVAH; his mission to Pharaoh for the release of Israel, in which Aaron his brother was associated with him; the execution of this mission, in the progress of which the Egyptians were visited with a succession of plagues, ending in the death of all the first-born of man and beast in Egypt; the final expulsion of the people, and in connection with this the establishment of the feast of the passover and the law respecting the first-born of man and beast; (3) the journey of the Israelites to the Red Sea under the guidance of a cloudy pillar; their passage through it, with the overthrow of Pharaoh's host; the miraculous supply of manna and of water; the fight with Amalek, and Jethro's visit to Moses.
+The narrative of the golden calf is no exception; for this records in its true order an interruption of the divine legis-The book consists of two parts essentially connected with each other.
+The contents of the first part (chaps.
+1-18) are briefly the deliverance of the Israelites from Egypt and their journey to Sinai, as preparatory to their national covenant with God there.
+More particularly this part contains: (1) an account of the multiplication of the people in Egypt; their oppression by the Egyptians; the birth and education of Moses, his abortive attempt to interpose in behalf of his people, his flight to Midian, and his residence there forty years (chaps.
+1, 2); (2) God's miraculous appearance to Moses at Horeb under the name JEHOVAH; his mission to Pharaoh for the release of Israel, in which Aaron his brother was associated with him; the execution of this mission, in the progress of which the Egyptians were visited with a succession of plagues, ending in the death of all the first-born of man and beast in Egypt; the final expulsion of the people, and in connection with this the establishment of the feast of the passover and the law respecting the first-born of man and beast (chaps.
+3-13); (3) the journey of the Israelites to the Red sea under the guidance of a cloudy pillar; their passage through it, with the overthrow of Pharaoh's host; the miraculous supply of manna and of water; the fight with Amalek, and Jethro's visit to Moses.